magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 a deluded person who doesn’t know the truth of conditions is always being shaped into countless reactions, such as love, hate, pleasure and pain.
 They shape our minds like this because we are enslaved by them.
-We are slaves of craving.
+We are slaves of *taṇhā,* craving.
 Craving gives all the orders, and we simply obey.

 I hear people complaining, ‘Oh, I’m so miserable.
 Night and day I have to go to the fields, I have no time at home.
 In the middle of the day I